Pakistani Taliban

 The Pakistani Taliban have previously assisted the Afghan Taliban in the 2001–2021 war, however the two groups have separate ideologies and command structures.

-In 2020, after years of factionalism and infighting, the TTP under the leadership of Noor Wali Mehsud underwent reorganization and reunification.
+In 2020, after years of factionalism and infighting, the TTP under the leadership of Noor Wali Mehsud underwent reorganisation and reunification.
 Mehsud has essentially steered the TTP in a new direction, sparing civilians and ordering assaults only on security and law enforcement personnel, in an attempt to rehabilitate the group's image and distance them from the Islamic State militant group's extremism.

 After the Taliban takeover of Afghanistan in August 2021, Pakistan was unable to persuade the Afghan Taliban to crack down on the TTP.
 The Afghan Taliban instead mediated talks between Pakistan and the TTP, leading to the release of dozens of TTP prisoners in Pakistan and a temporary ceasefire between the Pakistani government and the TTP.
 After the ceasefire expired on 10 December 2021, the TTP increased attacks on Pakistani security forces from sanctuaries inside Afghanistan.
 The Pakistani airstrikes in Afghanistan's Khost and Kunar provinces on 16 April 2022 appeared to have been conducted in retaliation to the surge in terror attacks in Pakistan.

-In 2025, the Pakistani Taliban was labelled as Fitna Al Khwarij (Note: Means "the Khariji trial".
+In 2025, the Pakistani Taliban was labelled as Fitna al-Khawarij (Note: Means "the Khariji trial".
 The term Kharijites is often used by modern mainstream Muslims to describe Islamist extremist groups that have been compared to the Kharijites for their radical ideology and militancy.
-The Arabic word fitna means "trial", "conflict", "calamity" or "torment".) by the Government of Pakistan on orders on the Interior Ministry, thereby requiring all media outlets to refer to the TTP as Khwarjites.
+The Arabic word fitna means "trial", "conflict", "calamity" or "torment".) by the Government of Pakistan on orders on the Interior Ministry, thereby requiring all media outlets to refer to the TTP as Kharjites.
 According to them, this was done "in order to reveal to the people" what the Pakistani government considered as "the group's actual ideology".